mzat-msft/bonsai-blackjack-sim/README.md

 Once we train a brain with Bonsai, we can generate a strategy chart which shows us the different moves that the brain suggests for a particular game configuration.
+Rows in the following table represents the value of the player's hand, while columns represent the dealer's hand.

 ### Hard totals
 |       |       2       |       3       |       4       |       5       |       6       |       7       |       8       |       9       |       10      |       11      |